back to blog

 • Human error during digging and excavation

-The earth around your pipes also can shift and move due to moisture and temperature changes during extreme weather, allowing the pipes to sag and eventually leak.
+The earth around your pipes can also shift and move due to moisture and temperature changes during extreme weather, allowing the pipes to sag and eventually leak.

 Explore Our Fixture Plumbing Services